altera-fpga/agilex7f-nios-ed/agf014ea-dev-devkit/niosv_g/tinyml_liteRT/sources/README.md

 make -C sw/tflite_app/build/Release
 ```

+Note:The software can be compiled using the Ashling Visual Studio Code Extension for Altera FPGAs
+For information on the build process, please refer to the following document- [https://www.intel.com/content/www/us/en/docs/programmable/730783/25-1/ashling-visual-studio-code-extension.html](https://www.intel.com/content/www/us/en/docs/programmable/730783/25-1/ashling-visual-studio-code-extension.html)

 d.
 Hardware Validation
 - Program the generated sof and then download the elf file on the board
 ```